 9. A trip to the Threlkeld Quarry and Mining Museum, Threlkeld nr Keswick

-We have lots of beautiful cottages in Threlkeld, have a look at our collection here.
+We have lots of beautiful cottages in Threlkeld for you to discover.

 10. Discover art and nature at Brantwood, Coniston

-We have Lake District Cottages near all the attractions listed above and you can find your dream holiday cottage using our search page here.
-If you would like any more ideas or tips on things to do in the Lake District, click here.
+We have Lake District Cottages near all the attractions listed above and you can find your dream holiday cottage.